 Regardless of how your business will use the cloud, computing will be the biggest expense.
 That’s because the compute instances (which are basically virtual servers) are where your applications will run.

-AWS offers Elastic Compute (EC2) instances that can be tailored by a large number of options.
+AWS offers Elastic Compute Cloud (EC2) instances that can be tailored by a large number of options.
 Related services include Elastic Beanstalk for app deployment and the EC2 Container service.
-Azure's compute offering is centered around its Virtual Machines (VMs), with other tools such as Cloud Services and Resource Manager to help deploy applications on the cloud, and its Azure Autoscaling service.
+Azure's compute offering is centered around its Virtual Machines (VMs), with other tools such as Cloud Services and Resource Manager to help deploy applications in the cloud.
+Azure also offers an autoscaling service.

-Both AWS and Azure offer over 50 instance types, and both support any operating system needed with thousands of image choices available (e.g. Ubuntu or Windows server images).
+Both AWS and Azure offer more than 50 instance types, and both support all operating systems with thousands of image choices available (e.g., Ubuntu or Windows server images).
 Azure has a higher max CPU count—52 to AWS’s 40—and you can use almost double the memory with Azure.
 However, you probably don’t need that much of either.

 Both AWS and Azure typically offer excellent networking capabilities with automated server load balancing and connectivity to on-premises systems.

-Both providers offer calculators that help estimate costs based on your needs, but you have to know what you want and how you want to use the services.
+Both providers offer calculators that help estimate costs based on your needs, but you have to know how you want to use the services.

 Cloud Services for Your Business

-While a head-to-head comparison of AWS vs. Azure will show some minor differences in approach and tools for end uses, both are great choices for almost any business.
-What it comes down to are the wants and needs of each individual customer and the workloads they are running.
-Ultimately, most businesses will use multiple providers for different parts of their operational needs or a multi-cloud approach.
+A head-to-head comparison of AWS versus Azure shows some minor differences in approach and tools for end uses, but both are great choices for almost any business.
+The choice comes down to the wants and needs of each individual customer and the workloads they are running.
+Ultimately, most businesses will use a multi-cloud approach or multiple providers for different parts of their operational needs.

-According to Gartner, a no-cloud policy will be as rare by 2020 as a no-internet policy is today.
-That being said, making the right choices for a successful cloud strategy is still complex and it must evolve over time.
-Consequently, it can pay to have consulting support from a skilled IT services provider to help determine today’s needs and help your business plan for tomorrow.
+Making the right choices for a successful cloud strategy is still a complex process, and any good strategy must evolve over time.
+Consequently, it can pay to have consulting support from a skilled IT services provider to help your business determine today’s needs and plan for tomorrow.